samratjha96/Artifactory-Example/README.md

 Once done, you can run `./gradlew publish` to publish the artifact to the specified repo in artifactory.
 You can go back to the UI and find the repository with
 (hopefully) your artifact deployed

+# Troubleshooting
+* Make sure there's no conflicting services running on port 9000
+* Make sure to remove `data` directory if having trouble logging in.
+It's probably persisting your login credentials from last time